jrstevenjlab/wm_gluex/README.md

 `git clone https://github.com/jrstevenjlab/wm_gluex.git`

-Then source the setup.csh script to set your environment variables:
+Then source the setup_root.csh script to set your environment variables:

 `cd wm_gluex`

-`source setup_custom.csh`
+`source setup_root.csh`

 Now you should have access to root, python, etc. for running some basic analysis tutorials.